lananovikova10/testtask/livetemplates_tut.md

 To create a live template and surround your text with this fragment:
 1. Open IDE Preferences and go to the **Editor | Live Templates** section.
 2. Select an existing or create a new template group to put your template into.
-3. To create a new group click + on the right of the panel and select **Template group**.
+3. To create a new group, click + on the right of the panel and select **Template group**.
 ![creategroup](static/tut_step1.png)
 4. Type the group name.
 In our case, we called it Custom Markdown.
 Click **OK**.
 ![creategroup](static/tut_step2.png)